mbenfowler/rockPaperScissors/README.md

 - getting comfortable with ternary and spread operators

 #### Challenges:
 - absolute positioning is always a challenge.
+I could not for the life of me figure out how to consistantly place the human emoji over the fighter they had chosen.
-- i'm still shaky on preventDefault and stopPropagation
+- i'm still shaky on preventDefault and stopPropagation.
+Personal to-do added to experiment more with those.